$P$-strict promotion and $Q$-partition rowmotion: the graded case: Background and general results

-\begin{theorem}[ {\cite[Theorem~2.8]{BSV2021}}] $\mathcal{L}_{P\times[\ell]}(R)$ under $\pro$ is in equivariant bijection with $\mathcal{A}^{\ell}(\Gamma(P,R))$ under $\togpro$.
-More specifically, for $f\in\mathcal{L}_{P\times[\ell]}(R)$, $\Phi\left(\pro(f)\right)=\togpro\left(\Phi(f)\right)$. \end{theorem}
+\begin{theorem}[ {\cite[Theorem~2.8]{BSV2021}}] $\mathcal{L}_{P\times[\ell]}(R_\alpha^\beta)$ under $\pro$ is in equivariant bijection with $\mathcal{A}^{\ell}(\Gamma(P,R_\alpha^\beta))$ under $\togpro$.
+More specifically, for $f\in\mathcal{L}_{P\times[\ell]}(R_\alpha^\beta)$, $\Phi\left(\pro(f)\right)=\togpro\left(\Phi(f)\right)$. \end{theorem}

-The equivalence is not only of the actions $\pro$ and $\togpro$, but is proved by corresponding Bender-Knuth involutions with toggles. \begin{lemma}[ {\cite[Lemma~2.11]{BSV2021}}] The bijection map $\Phi$ equivariantly takes the generalized Bender-Knuth involution $\rho_k$ to the toggle operator $\tau_k$. \end{lemma}
+The equivalence is not only of the actions $\pro$ and $\togpro$, but is proved by corresponding Bender--Knuth involutions with toggles. \begin{lemma}[ {\cite[Lemma~2.11]{BSV2021}}] The bijection map $\Phi$ equivariantly takes the generalized Bender--Knuth involution $\rho_k$ to the toggle operator $\tau_k$. \end{lemma}